 - Head injuries: Traumatic brain injuries (TBIs) and concussions are common when the head strikes the car interior.
 These injuries may require long-term care.

-- Spinal cord injuries: Damage to the spine may lead to limited mobility, paralysis, or affect a victim’s quality of life.
+- Spinal cord injuries: Spinal cord injuries may lead to limited mobility, paralysis, or affect a victim’s quality of life.

 - Broken bones: The force of a rollover crash often causes fractures in the arms, legs, and ribs.
 These injuries can take months to heal.